iotaledger/one-click-tangle/hornet-mainnet-k8s/tutorial.md

 hornet-rest   NodePort   10.60.3.96     <none>        14265:31480/TCP                                  20h
 ```

-In the example above the REST API endpoint of your Hornet Node will be accessible through the port `31480` of a K8s machine.
+In the example above the REST API endpoint of your Hornet Node will be accessible through the port `31480` of a K8s worker.
 Likewise, the Hornet dashboard will be exposed on the port `30744`.

 If you are running microk8s locally in your machine you will typically have only one K8s machine running as a virtual machine in your desktop or laptop.
 Usually the IP address of such a virtual machine is `192.168.64.2`.
 Nonetheless you can double check such IP address by displaying your
 current kubectl configuration: